iamalinguist/iamalinguist.github.io/_posts/2025-01-30-a-beginners-note.md

 ---
 layout: post
-title: a post with code
+title: a begginer's note for 'Linguistics + NLP' domain
-date: 2015-07-15 15:09:00
+date: 2025-01-30 15:09:00
-description: an example of a blog post with some code
+description: A Comprehensive Guide to Key Areas and Core Topics for Advancing NLP Knowledge
 tags: formatting code
 categories: sample-posts
-featured: false
+featured: true
 ---

 This theme implements a built-in Jekyll feature, the use of Rouge, for syntax highlighting.